succinctlabs/sp1/book/writing-programs/proof-aggregation.md

 let (input_pk, input_vk) = client.setup(PROOF_INPUT_ELF);
 let (aggregation_pk, aggregation_vk) = client.setup(AGGREGATION_ELF);

-// Generate a proof that will be recursively verified / aggregated. let mut stdin = SP1Stdin::new();
+// Generate a proof that will be recursively verified / aggregated.
+Note that we use the "compressed"
+// proof type, which is necessary for aggregation. let mut stdin = SP1Stdin::new();
 let input_proof = client
     .prove(&input_pk, stdin)